Sexual Disorders

 Hormonal fluctuations

-With the onset of fertility, cyclical hormonal fluctuations can affect women’s emotional wellbeing and menstruation can be a time of physical discomfort.
+With the onset of fertility, cyclical hormonal fluctuations can affect women’s emotional wellbeing, and menstruation can be a time of physical discomfort.
 Despite menstruation being a natural part of female physiology, there are misconceptions that normalize painful and excessive periods.
 A gynaecologist can give guidelines and address treatable conditions.

-According to the Cleveland Clinic (2014), some women report on symptoms of pre-menstrual syndrome (PMS) or Pre-menstrual dysphoric disorder (PMDD).
+According to the Cleveland Clinic (2014), some women report symptoms of pre-menstrual syndrome (PMS) or pre-menstrual dysphoric disorder (PMDD).
 PMS and PMDD symptoms can range from uncomfortable to debilitating.
 A gynaecologist, psychologist, and psychiatrist can address symptoms when they continue to affect a woman’s quality of life.
 Hormonal changes during and after pregnancy add to depression and anxiety.

 Postpartum depression